Do I need to contact King's to confirm my offer?

 - Find out more information about the EU settlement scheme and how to make an application, if you’re eligible to do so.

-You'll also need to check if you're required to complete the Right to Study check, once you've completed online enrolment.
+You'll also need to check if you're required to complete the Right to Study check, once you've completed the online enrolment task.

 Other resources you might find useful: